SEIR-7-06/git-github-lab/README.md

 ### Read all the instructions below before you do anything.
 With every lab/homework/project/activity/exercise we give you, ***always*** read through all the instructions before you do start.

-0. **Do not fork this repository.**
+1. **Do not fork or clone this repository.** In your terminal navigate to your `sei/fundamentals` directory and create a new directory called `git-github-lab`.
+Change directory into `git-github-lab`.

-1. If you cloned this repository, `cd` into the folder that was created by the clone and then skip the rest of this step.
-If you did *_not_* clone this repository, create a directory called `git-github-lab` in your directory for today and `cd` into it.
-Initialize a git repo. (`git init`). **Do not run `git init` if you are already in a repository that you cloned**.
-You can check if you're already in a repo by running `git status`.
-If it says `fatal: Not a git repository (or any of the parent directories): .git`, then you are **not in a repo** and it is safe to run git init.
-If it says ANYTHING ELSE, then DO **NOT** run `git init`.
-You do not ever want to run git init inside of an existing repo.  **No git repos inside of git repos!!!**
+2. From within the `git-github-lab` directory initialize a git repo by running `git init`.

-2. In the top level of your repository, create a file `github-lab-answers.md` and answer the questions below.
-Commit your work at each point when directed.
+3. In the top level of your repository, create a file `github-lab-answers.md` and answer the questions below.
+Commit your work after each section.

 2. Look at the questions below and answer them as you complete this tutorial: <https://try.github.io>